-A basemesh track use BaseMeshSampleEntry which extends VolumetricVisualSampleEntry with a sample entry type of 'bmcb', 'bmc1' or 'bmcg'.
+A basemesh track uses BaseMeshSampleEntry which extends VolumetricVisualSampleEntry with a sample entry type of 'bmcb', 'bmc1' or 'bmcg'.

 The basemesh track sample entry contains a BaseMeshConfigurationBox.
 A base-mesh track shall not carry BMCL NAL units belonging to more than one atlas.
 Following restrictions are set for basemesh tracks: